SAP-samples/teched2022-IN280/exercises/ex2/ex23/readme.md

 In this exercise you will copy a prepared integration flow, configure, deploy it, and provoke a deployment exception.

-#### Prequisites:
+#### Prerequisites:

-- You are logged in to the SAP Integration Suite tenant you are assigned to.
-- Your Cloud Integration service is already registered.
+Your Cloud Integration service is already registered.
 If not please run through exercise [Register a Cloud Integration tenant in LMS](/exercises/ex1/ex11/).
+*If you are performing configurations yourself*, your Cloud Integration service in SAP Cloud ALM `CloudIntegration-<tenant_name>_<userID>` should be connected already to the Cloud Integration tenant and alerting should be activated.
+If not please run through exercise [Activate alerts for deployment exceptions of integration artifacts](/exercises/ex2/ex22/readme.md).

 ## Exercise steps

 Run through the steps in the given order

-1. *Login* to *SAP Integration Suite* leveraging user / password retrieved from the Tenant Booker application
+1. *Login* to *SAP Integration Suite* leveraging user / password retrieved from the *Tenant Booker application*

     <br>![](/exercises/ex2/images/Login.png)